pmeeny/CI-MS4-LoveRugby/README.md

 8. Select the payment_intent.payment_failed and payment_intent.succeeded as events to send
 <br>![Webhook](readme/misc/stripe_keys2.png)
 9. Note the key created for this webhook
-10. In your local enviroment(env.py) and heroku, create enviroment variable STRIPE_WH_SECRET with the secret values
+10. In your local environment(env.py) and heroku, create environment variable STRIPE_WH_SECRET with the secret values
 <code>os.environ.setdefault('STRIPE_WH_SECRET', 'YOUR_VALUE_GOES_HERE')</code>
-11. Feel free to test out the webhook and note the succcess/fail attempts for troubleshooting
+11. Feel free to test out the webhook and note the success/fail attempts for troubleshooting

 # Deployment
 There are a number of applications that need to be configured to run this application locally or on a cloud based service, for example Heroku